 Druids or clerics can only cast this 6th level conjuration.
 A result of using this spell is a lavish and bountiful meal for your party.
 Not only is the food of high quality, but it provides a significant number of benefits for any who consumes it.
 They become immune to being poisoned or frightened and have an advantage on all wisdom saving throws.
 It also increases a creature’s max hp by 2d10.
 All of these effects last for 24 hours, so if you have a spare 6th level spell slot at the end of the day, you may as well use it before a long rest and give your part an appropriate feast.

 Plane Shift (7th Level)

 This 7th level spell is always a good one to have in your pocket as it provides you with an instant getaway card.
 You can use a spell slot to send you, and up to 8 companions, to a different plane of existence.
-You do have a general target destination for this spell, however, the DM ultimately decides the destination.
+You have a general target destination for this spell; however, the DM ultimately decides the destination.
 If you want, you can also use this spell to try and banish an unwilling creature to a different dimension.
-It is quite risky as they have to fail a charisma saving throw for the spell to work, but if it succeeds then, you’ve just quite nicely removed the danger.
+It is pretty risky as they have to fail a charisma saving throw for the spell to work, but if it succeeds then, you’ve just quite nicely removed the danger.